georgeflanagin/parsec4/README.md

 - subject -- something you want to operate on.
 - location -- a workstation or a list of workstations that you are inquiring about.

 Of course, if the verb is `exit`, then the rest of those terms might well be irrelevant, and if `help` is the command, then there might be a topic (subject?) but location no longer makes sense.

 At the highest level, we might consider that we have:

 ```python
 language = show_command ^ help_command ^ status_command ^ exit
 ```

+## The simplest case: parsing just one word.

 Let's start with the easiest of these to work with: exit.
 Just "exit" all by itself, or in the language of Parsec, ...